 But does that mean earning a university degree first?

 Well, you don’t always have to go to university to land a lucrative job.
-With COVID-19 causing disruption and many university courses expected to go online next academic year, you might be more interested to hear about the highest paid jobs in the UK without a degree.
+With more different options available in this current age than ever before, you might be more interested to hear about the highest paid jobs in the UK without a degree.

 First, the best paid jobs in the UK with a degree